thingweb/node-red-contrib-web-of-things/README.md

 ![Property Screen](screenshots/server-property-settings.png)

 On the properties screen, the `Server config` and `Thing config` must be configured.
-The roles of each configs are as follows:
+The roles of each config are as follows:

 * Server config: Set up the communication method between the client and the Thing.
-* Thing config: Set the attributes of the Thing such as the Thing name.
+* Thing config: Set the attributes of the Thing such as the Thing title.

-By performing `Server config` and `Thing config` in the Server-Property, Server-Action, Server-Event nodes, you determine how to publish properties, actions, and events.
+By performing `Server config` and `Thing config` in the Server-Property, Server-Action, and Server-Event nodes, you determine how to publish properties, actions, and events.

 If you create a new server config on the properties screen, the following screen will appear.